-Women grow up in a culture where she knows that people are looking at her for more than just her beauty.
-Women know that sexual harassment is a real thing in the workplace and thankfully there is a cultural movement bringing awareness to just how pervasive this behaviour is in the workplace.
-Despite all this awareness, those who try to raise their voices about sexual harassment are still stigmatized, bullied, and disbelieved particularly, if you do not fit the mould of someone who looks like they should be sexually harassed.
+Women grow up in a culture where she knows that people are looking at them for more than just their beauty.
+Women know that sexual harassment is a real thing in the workplace and thankfully there is a cultural movement bringing awareness to just how pervasive this behavior is in the workplace.
+Despite all this awareness, those who try to raise their voices about sexual harassment are still stigmatized, bullied, and disbelieved particularly, if you do not fit the mold of someone who looks like they should be sexually harassed.
 The #METOO movement was not just created for women.
 This movement was to create awareness for all sexual harassment even those who aren’t believed the most.
 Again, we are talking about men.

 When men enter the workplace there are a lot of assumptions that work for them.
 For example, we all know that men, particularly white men, are more likely to be promoted or be in positions of authority.
 Men are seen as more authoritative and respected more in their positions.
 Thankfully there are women who have obtained authoritative statuses but that doesn’t mean that they are rallying for any cultural shift in how they got there.
 Some truly still believe that the best way to get to the top is to sleep to the top, or some truly believe that with power comes special allowances.

 This is the case for 1 in 7 men who have been sexually harassed at work.
 It’s not that #METOO isn’t about men, it’s just that men who call sexual harassment are heavily stigmatized and disbelieved.
 Sexual harassment is more about exerting power than recognizing its victims.
 Men and Women in power are guilty of subjecting subordinates to sexual behaviors that they feel they must do in order to keep their jobs or gain promotions.
 If this fits your story then you are not alone.
 Not only are there other men and women who are dealing with sexual harassment, but you have a whole cultural movement ready to rally for you.